 There is a station in Amberley with trains coming via London’s Clapham Junction.
 The nearest airport is Gatwick.

-We suggest arriving for a 3pm check in, settle in and time for a short walk around Amberley, Your guide will be there from 5pm for a welcome briefing before dinner in the Black Horse restaurant serving great local food.
+Arrive for a 3pm check in, settle in and time for a short walk around Amberley, Your guide will be there from 5pm for a welcome briefing before dinner in the Black Horse restaurant serving great local food.
 There is a dining terrace and garden if we are lucky with the weather.

 Departure is after a Monday morning walk.
 Arrange travel after 14.00.

 - Half Board (all Breakfasts and 2 course Dinners) ensuite accommodation in your own room.